The Complete Guide to Understanding Video Aspect Ratios

 The most common aspect ratio for videos is 16:9.
 However, this does not make it the best aspect ratio.

-The reason that it is so popular is that it is the standard for high definition televisions and popular streaming platforms like Dacast, Brightcove, Youtube, TikTok, or Netflix.
+This aspect ratio is popular because it is the standard for high-definition televisions and is popular with Dacast, Brightcove, YouTube, TikTok, and Netflix.

 A 16:9 ratio is typically seen as optimal because it is capable of the highest resolution.
 It is also easy to capture this aspect ratio on almost all devices.